hennanijamal/project-ml-microservice-kubernetes/README.md

 ***BugsReport.md***: This file contains a brief report on the bugs fund while running the project and possible fixes.

 #### NOTE!!:
 You will have to modify the docker image id in line 15 of the `upload_docker.sh` file with your own image ID obtained when you create a local docker image.
+Get the imageID with the command `docker image ls`